 New Emergency Department

-Cleveland Clinic Akron General is opening a $49.3 million state-of-the-art building that more than triples the size of its emergency department and will help enhance patient experience.
+Cleveland Clinic Akron General opened a $49.3 million state-of-the-art building that more than triples the size of its previous emergency department to help enhance patient experience.

 - Sixty total treatment rooms